kakatcy/pro-mern-book/README.md

 # Chapter notes
+## Chapter 13: Advanced Features
+**Summary**
+In this chapter,

+**Chapter 13 notes:**
+1. Higher Order Component for Toast
+     - created higher order component for toast and reused it for IssueList, IssueEdit and IssueAddNavItem components.

 ## Chapter 12: Server Rendering
 **Summary**
 In this chapter, we implemented the server rendering which is the ability to generate HTML on the server and then send it to browser.
 Firstly, I created About page to implement the basic server rendering and also compared it with browser rendering.
 Also, I solved some issues like compatible issue, content mismatch issue and so on.
 After using server rendering correctly for about component, I extended the changes to all other pages, like IssueList component, IssueEdit component and IssueDetail component.